PaulaGweke/My-First-Data-Analysis-Repo/CSSE_Covid_19_Data_Analysis_Report/README.md

 # John Hopkins Resource Centre Covid-19 Data Analysis Report

 # Project Objectives
-* The objective was to make inference and collate statistic information about the effect of the Covid-19 pandemic using data from John Hopkis Resource Centre.0
+* The objective was to make inference and collate statistic information about the effect of the Covid-19 pandemic using data from John Hopkis Resource Centre.
 * The global records for the confirmed, death and recovery were used for this analysis.